SuzukoUsami/Platformer/readme.md

  ### fix:
  - loading when no save file is present,
- - fix shaders when snail, fly and fire worm are hit,
+ - fix shaders when snail is hit,
  - fireworm not shooting when player stands next to him,